zesk/build/docs/tools/documentation.md

 - `0` - If success
 - `1` - Issue with file generation
 - `2` - Argument error
+### `documentationTemplateFunctionCompile` - Generate a function documentation block using `functionTemplate` for `functionName`

+Requires function indexes to be generated in `cacheDirectory`.

+Generate documentation for a single function.

+Template is output to stdout.

+- Location: `bin/build/tools/documentation.sh`

+#### Arguments

+- `--env envFile` - Optional.
+File.
+One (or more) environment files used during map of `functionTemplate`
+- `cacheDirectory` - Required.
+Cache directory where the indexes live.
+- `functionName` - Required.
+The function name to document.
+- `functionTemplate` - Required.
+The template for individual functions.

+#### Exit codes

+- `0` - If success
+- `1` - Issue with file generation
+- `2` - Argument error
 ### `documentationTemplateDirectoryCompile` - Convert a directory of templates into documentation for Bash functions

 Convert a directory of templates for bash functions into full-fledged documentation.